YoCodingMonster/OpenFreezeCenter/README.md

   - Configuration file                                 Done
   - Back version support                               Done
   - Making Pre-required installs automatic             Done
-  - Integrating it as an app indicator           	     Done
+  - integrating it as an app indicator           	 Done
-  - EC Map View                                        Done
   - Graph to monitor Temps and speeds                  In beta Testing
 ```
 # Known Bugs :- 0